-Weary Gulf Coast mayors say hurricane season has definitely changed for the worse, many attribute to climate shifts
+Weary Gulf Coast mayors say hurricane season has changed for the worse, which many attribute to climate shifts

 “Most of us are more interested in dealing with the pragmatic side,” Hewes said.
 “The climate change discussion does not drive a lot of what we do.”

-Rather, Hewes said his decision-making is driven more “from the experience of living with storms than the climate change discussion, because storms have been here a lot longer than that conversation has been had.”
+Rather, Hewes said his decision-making is driven more “from the experience of living with storms than the climate change discussion because storms have been here a lot longer than that conversation has been had.”

 Galveston, Tex., Mayor Pro Tem Craig Brown said regardless of the reason for the storms’ intensity and frequency, he would rather focus on solutions.